FlorianStuettgen/EvoSec/docs/README.md

 ## Quick Start

-EvoSec is a cybersecurity research lab environment designed for experimentation, analysis, and demonstration.
+SOC_Replay is a cybersecurity research lab environment designed for experimentation, analysis, and demonstration.
 It combines honeypots, intrusion detection/prevention systems, automated orchestration, monitoring, and secure network segmentation to enable safe, repeatable, and realistic security testing.

 See [01‑Architecture](01-Architecture.md) for an overview of the system architecture.